-When is a Check Card a debit card?
-When is a Check Card an ATM card?
-When is an ATM card a debit card?
+When is a Debit Card an ATM card?
+When is an ATM card a Debit card?
 It sounds confusing.

 In this portion of StreetWise, we'll take some of the mystery out of these services and show you how to get the maximum benefit from them.